howard-2718/jouzunare/src/about.md

 [^1]: There's a few reasons why I don't think the JLPT is actually *that* great of a benchmark for Japanese proficiency, but as a point of reference, it'll do.

-My strongest areas are reading and kanji knowledge, and my weakest area is speaking, which I think makes sense, considering that most of my experience immersing in the Japanese language comes from input (as opposed to output).
+My strongest areas are reading and kanji knowledge, and my weakest area is speaking, which I think makes sense, considering that most of my experience with the Japanese language comes from input (as opposed to output).
 Going forward, I definitely want to work on being able to better express my thoughts in Japanese!

 ## About This Site

 Next, a bit about this site.
 The title, <code>好きこそ物の上手なれ</code>, is a proverb that roughly translates to <code>you become good at what you like doing</code>.
-I chose this title because it reflects a key belief of mine—namely, that motivation is the most important factor when it comes to learning a language in the long term.
+I chose this title because it reflects a key belief of mine—namely, that motivation is the most important factor when it comes to learning a language.

 I intend for this site to serve as a blog where I'll upload posts about topics related to learning Japanese.
 I am highly interested in the language itself, so expect to see a lot of posts about grammar, vocabulary, and kanji, as opposed to posts about culture or history.
 Since there's already a lot of existing English content for Japanese learners, I'll also try to cover topics that are less well-known.